 - Sodium: 160mg

 From the above list, we see that the ion count is higher, thereby making Gatorade an approved electrolyte replacement for athletes and other sportspersons.

-Ending with a healthy reminder: though Sports drinks are said to keep you hydrated and provide all the necessary electrolytes, the sugar content in these drinks can turn out to be extremely harmful.
+Though sports drinks are said to keep you hydrated and provide all the necessary electrolytes, the sugar content in these drinks can turn out to be extremely harmful.
 It can cause weight gain, diabetes, blood pressure due to the high levels of Sodium, etc.

 Hence, it is important to make your choice based on thorough research.
 Take the advice of a medical expert and pick the right fluid that can keep you hydrated always.
 Above all remember to Stay Hydrated!!